 EHR technology must support the privacy and security of electronic health information created and maintained by the technology.
 To achieve certification, the EHR technology must meet a very specific list of security standards.
 RevolutionEHR has met or exceeded the minimum security standards.
 While RevolutionEHR can provide certain assurances, each practice must also evaluate their own security protocols.

-A comprehensive security risk assessment must identify the following:
+A comprehensive HIPAA security risk assessment must identify the following:

 - tools within the practice that hold electronic protected health information (ePHI),